-You don’t need a corporation, LLC or nonprofit to start a business.
+To start a business, you don’t need a corporation, LLC or nonprofit.
 All you need to do is sell something.
 Anyone can do it.
-Sell any product or service and then bang!—you’re a business.
+Sell any product or service and then—you’re a business.
 It’s automatic.
 No paperwork or filing fees required.
 You just need to make a transaction.

 Sell a cup of coffee at a farmer’s market—you’re a business.

 Little kids, when they sell a glass of lemonade, technically—they’re a business.

 Since starting a business is actually a simple process, the obvious question is why would someone want to incorporate?

 The main reason is separation.